 Q: Should I lease or purchase satellite internet equipment?

-For most satellite internet providers, equipment leases for $10–15 a month for the two-year contract period.
+For most satellite internet providers, equipment leases for $10–$15 per month for the 24-month contract period.
 Currently, only HughesNet offers an option to purchase your satellite equipment up front for a cost of $249.99 ($199.99 standard installation fee not included).

 HughesNet Equipment — Purchase or Lease?